Indonesia's deadly prison blaze highlights region's overcrowded jails | DW | 14.09.2021

 Elsewhere in the region, inmates face similar conditions.
 In Thailand, which has some of the worst prison overcrowding in the world, there are around 310,000 inmates incarcerated in 143 correctional facilities nationwide — more than two times the system's official capacity, according to the country's Department of Corrections.

 Thana (name changed) is a former inmate at a detention facility south of the capital Bangkok.
-The 30-year-old, who completed his jail term a few months ago, spoke to DW about living conditions during the incarceration: "There was only one waist-high squat toilet for a cell with around 80-100 inmates sleeping in it."
+The 30-year-old, who completed his jail term a few months ago, spoke to DW about living conditions during the incarceration.

 "The sleeping dormitories are empty rooms.
 We were given three blankets.
 I laid out one as a mattress, rolled one for a pillow and had the third as a cover," Thana described.